 The said entities have furnished the Undertakings and clearly informed that there is no pending litigation in which such entities are involved till date.
-If any claims be determined against them in the future, it could have material adverse effect on our reputation, business, financial condition and results of operations, which could adversely affect the trading price of our Equity Shares.
-For the details, please refer to the chapter "Outstanding Litigations and Material Developments" beginning on page 191 of this Draft Prospectus.
+If any claims are determined against them in the future, it could have material adverse effect on our reputation, business, financial condition and results of operations, which could adversely affect the trading price of our Equity Shares.
+For the details, please refer to the chapter "Outstanding Litigations and Material Developments" beginning on page 191 of this Prospectus.

-4. Our Digital Lending and Supply Chain Finance technology product solutions may not be protected by all intellectual property laws and does not have any copyright.
+4. Our Digital Lending and Supply Chain Finance technology product solutions may not be protected by all intellectual property laws.

 Our Digital Lending and Supply Chain Finance technology product solutions may not be adequately protected by all intellectual property laws.
 Rivals or even our employees, associates or any other person may copy or reproduce them, which would reduce our company's ability to compete and effect our market share in this particular product software developed.
 If they copy our company's software products, our company could lose out on sales-related revenue.
 A lack of intellectual property protection could prevent our company from licensing its software to others, which could result in a loss of revenue from operations.
-A business's reputation could suffer if our Company becomes embroiled in legal disputes involving intellectual property rights.
-It could also lose the confidence of our clients.
-If our company does not have the necessary intellectual property protection, we may lose out on opportunities for partnerships or other forms of cooperation with other businesses.
+A business's reputation could suffer if our Company becomes embroiled in legal disputes involving intellectual property protection, we may lose out on opportunities for partnerships or other forms of cooperation with other businesses.